GeorgiosPap36/Closet_Warriors/README.md

-# ClosetWarriors
+# Closet Warriors

-Closet Warriors is a video game my friends and I made a few years ago.
-It is not finished, but it can be played locally.
+Closet Warriors is a is a local PvP fighting game developed in Unity, by me and two friends.
+Up to four players can choose from a variety of historical warriors, such as pirates, ninjas, samurais, vikings, hoplites, musketeers, and knights and engage in battles.
+The player with the highest score wins!

-The team constisted of three people.
-One of the other team members and I did the programming.
+You can find more information about the game on the [itch.io](https://closetwarriorsdt.itch.io/closet-warriors) page.